 Glossary Epiclesis The invocation in the liturgy by which the priest asks the Father to send the Holy Spirit.

-Glossary Epiphany Epiphany is the feast celebrating the manifestation of Jesus to the Gentiles, represented by the Magi.
+Glossary Epiphany The Epiphany is the feast of the Magi's visit — the manifestation of Christ to the Gentiles, revealing that Jesus is the Savior not just of Israel but of all nations.

 Glossary Esther Esther is the Jewish queen who risked her life to intercede for her people before the Persian king — a model of courageous prayer and a type of Mary, the great intercessor before the King of Kings.